 Dependencies on operator’s machine¶

-In order to operate a wire-server installation, you’ll need a bunch of software like Ansible, kubectl
+In order to operate a wire-server installation, you’ll need a bunch of software like Ansible, kubectl and Helm.

 Together with a matching checkout of the wire-server-deploy repository, containing the Ansible Roles and Playbooks, you should be good to go.